demisto/content-docs/docs/contributing/conventions.md

 Please use the following guidelines when working on the changes requested by our reviewers:

-- Before opening the PR, make sure to `squash` all commits into a single commit.
-It makes the `git` history cleaner and easier for us to review it this way.

-    Here's a little snippet to perform a squash merge after consolidating the commits into one:

-    ```bash
-    COMMITS=122

-    git reset --hard HEAD~$COMMITS

-    # OR specific commit
-    # COMMIT_ID=0d1ddfc42
-    # git reset --hard $COMMIT_ID

-    git merge --squash HEAD@{1}

-    git commit -m "squash last $COMMITS"
-    ```

 - Make sure you always create PRs from your own fork using a dedicated branch (do NOT use the `master`/`main` branch).

 - Use clear and brief messages for your commits ([this article](https://chris.beams.io/posts/git-commit/) has good examples).